operating-function/pallas/doc/reference/standard-library/05_rows.md

 TODO: Update with function and type signatures.
 ::::

-This module defines operations on rows, which are [data-jetted](../../deeper/jets.md) arrays.
+This module defines operations on rows, which are [TODO TK: data-jetted](#) arrays.
 Since PLAN is untyped, these are also used as the building blocks for tuples, records, and datatypes.

 They are defined with `[]`: